emadgit/create-t3-mobile-app/README.md

 # Create T3 Mobile App
-A template repo based on [T3 Stack](https://create.t3.gg/) with support to make mobile apps for iOS and Android.
+A template repo based on [T3 Stack](https://create.t3.gg/) with support to make mobile apps for iOS and Android using [Capacitorjs](https://capacitorjs.com/).

 ## What's next?
 How do I make an app with this?